 Panel interviews: how to face more than one interviewer

 While it may seem daunting to face a group of interviewers, they can actually be fairer and sometimes easier than the normal one-to-one.
 If a solitary interviewer doesn't take a shine to you, you're sunk, but in a panel, consensus can overrule.
 Having several interviewers can also make the experience more relaxed, as there is often more opportunity for friendly chat or discussion.
-If there is opportunity for you to ask questions, you'll have a range of personal views.
+If there is opportunity for you to ask questions, you could benefit from a range of different perspectives.

 Who to look at and how to respond to panel interviewers